EloquentBits/pikesquares/README.md

 ## ⚒ Overview

 `pikesquares` is a developer-friendly, unobtrusive tool for deploying and managing services, such as web applications, APIs, periodic jobs, and background workers.

-Named after a [military tactical formation](https://en.wikipedia.org/wiki/Pike_square), where 10 rows of soldiers organized in 10 columns wielded pikes ♠️, the tool takes inspiration from the same disciplined structure.

 As a single executable with no external dependencies, `pikesquares` runs as a long-lived service, whether locally or on virtually any cloud hosting provider.